schwertJake/Barren_Land_Analysis/README.md

 3. Starting at (0,0), increment x value until a 0 entry is found.
 (Increment y value if x = 399, and reset x to 0)
 4. Place that coordinate in empty queue and perform a BFS as follows:
     1. If current value is not 0, grab next coordinate from Queue
-    2. If current value is 0, increment area_count by 1
+    2. If current value is 0, increment area_count by 1 and mark entry as 1
     3. Add surrounding (in all 4 directions) coordinates to Queue
     4. Continue until queue is empty.
 This incremented count is the total continuous fertile area of this plot.
 5. Once the bfs is done, continue to loop through the entire 2D array to see if there are any isolated fertile plots.
 6. Process ends when all coordinates have been checked

-This is a rather brute force approach in that it is O(X*Y), as well as O(X*Y) memory.
+This is a rather brute force approach in that it is O(X\*Y), as well as O(X\*Y) memory.

 That said, the wording of this problem leads me to believe this is the desired solution as it specifically limits the size of the total area, and indexes the field in array style (0,0) to (399,399).

 **However**, this didn't sit right with me.
 It's a quick and dirty solution that solves the immediate problem but won't scale well at all.
 This will be evident in the solution testing further down the page.
 This brings me to my second idea...

 ### Geometric Graphing Algorithm
-Indulge me, if you will, on my wild musings about solving this problem for a general solution in constant time and space..
+Indulge me, if you will, on my wild musings about solving this problem for a general solution in (nearly) constant time and space..

 The idea of BFS got me thinking about using it in a different way.
 What if...the Barren Land plots were vertexes, and their intersections were edges?
 If that were the case, anytime you had a cycle of >= 4 nodes in the graph, you have a border of barren land that encloses fertile land.
 Allow me to illustrate: